 - Explore ways and means to affirm Alberta’s cultural, economic and political uniqueness in law and government policy

-The government has responded to each of these recommendations and we will have our analysis of the Panel's recommendations and the government's responses available for you very shortly.
+The government has responded to each of these recommendations and we will have our analysis of the Panel's recommendations and the government's responses available for you soon.